“וַאֲנִי נָתַתִּי לְךָ שְׁכֶם אַחַד עַל אַחֶיךָ, אֲשֶׁר לָקַחְתִּי מִיַּד הָאֱמֹרִי, בְּחַרְבִּי וּבְקַשְׁתִּי.”

-Rav Kook suggested that Jacob’s “sword” and “bow” are mental tools used to ready oneself for prayer.
+Rav Kook suggested that Jacob’s “sword” and “bow” are mental tools employed to ready oneself for prayer.
 These weapons represent methods to clear one’s thoughts and refine one’s mental images in preparation for a pure experience of prayer.

 And what about Jacob’s “bow”?
 This refers to focus and concentration.
 As Rav Kook continues:

 “Prayer that is based on this lofty yearning is infused with pure inspiration.
 It scores its mark like the bow and arrow of a champion archer.
 ‘With my sword and bow’ — ‘with my prayer and supplication.'”

 Thus the “bow” is a metaphor for a state of mental focus during prayer.
 The imagery is taken from the practiced art of an expert archer, who takes careful aim before releasing the arrow.
 In fact, the Hebrew word for intention — kavanah — literally means “to take aim.”